 You can find out more about the purpose of local committees, what the pilots are designed for, and why Auckland was chosen, here

-Transitioning to FENZ was one of the major talking points at this year’s United Fire Brigades Association Conference, held at the Army Museum in Christchurch, 28-30 October.
+Transitioning to Fire and Emergency New Zealand was one of the major talking points at this year’s United Fire Brigades Association Conference, held at the RNZAF museum at the former Wingham Airforce base in Christchurch, 28-30 October.

 For copies of the transition related speeches and presentations, handouts, meeting notes, photos, and videos, from the conference, click here

 This page will be updated as more material becomes available.